Yossi/agent-stats-utils/README.md

 for your group and extracts the top 10 agents for each category.
 Ties for 10th place are all included.
 Also includes a ding summary for the week or month (see above: summary).
-Formats everything with G+ markup so it looks decent when you post it to G+.
+Formats everything with G+ markup so it looks decent when you post to G+.

 ## Stat validation
 Often stats get screwed up.
 Usually because agent-stats.com botched the OCR.
-If any of the following are not true, the stat is considered suspect:
+If any of the following conditions are not true, the stat is considered suspect:
 ```
     date >= game_start
     today >= date